gamemanual0/gm0/source/docs/software/odometry.rst

 Robot-Relative Deltas
 ----------------------
+Let's come up with a simplified, nonoptimal way to calculate our robot-relative pose deltas which we can then transform into field-relative coordinate changes.
+To perform this we need to transform the robot-relative deltas via a rotation matrix where we rotate the relative pose difference by the original heading.
-Finally, we need to derive the values of :math:`\Delta x` and :math:`\Delta y`.
+We can derive the values of :math:`\Delta x` and :math:`\Delta y`.

 .. math::